fahad786khan/Jump_Game/README.md

 # Description

-This is one of my first minimilist game
+This is one of my first minimilist game and it is coded in javascript